-- 1) The systems must be checked for compliance with access policies and standards (in accordance with the Policy of every LEA) and detect unauthorized activities. - 2) Access monitoring makes it possible to verify the effectiveness of the control objectives and their implementation.
+- 1) The systems must be checked for the compliance with access policies and standards (in accordance with the Policy of every LEA) and detect unauthorized activities. - 2) Access monitoring makes it possible to verify the effectiveness of the control objectives and their implementation.
 Event recording procedures allow: - 1.
-The recording of all activities with negative results; - 2.
+The recording of all activities with negative results (anyway, each LEA may consider broadening the scope of logging activities); - 2.
 The history of all unauthorized access attempts; - 3.
 The sequence of system alarms and malfunctions; - 4.
-The date and time of log on and log off. - 3) The result of monitoring activities has to be periodically reviewed. - 4) Log files must be adequately protected against alteration and unauthorized access. - 5) To guarantee inalterability, the logs has to be sent to a special Server not accessible to the LEAs operators who works with ANITA. - 6) The logs are kept on file for up to two years and are reviewed annually or in case of anomalies / reports. - 7) The activities of system administrators of ANITA in the LEAs departments and operators are recorded chronologically. - 8) the password is never readable, not even when typed in by the user.
-Passwords are stored in encrypted form, being in a manner that even prevents them from being identified by who is responsible for their management.
-Accordingly, no one has no way to find a user password if it has been forgotten.
-The only option in this case is to delete it and generate a new one. - 9) When a new user id is activated, it has to be generated an initial password that expires upon first login, obliging users to input a new personal password known only to them. - 10) These credentials allow authentication and therefore the access to the systems relevant to the duties of the resource concerned. - 11) Proper use of the credentials and, in particular, the password (the encrypted component) is fundamental for ensuring that only authorized personnel gain access to the system. - 12) Nowadays there are many tools available on the market for discovering (cracking) passwords that can be easily downloaded from the Internet.
+The date and time of log on and log off. - 3) The result of monitoring activities has to be periodically reviewed. - 4) Log files must be adequately protected against alteration and unauthorized access. - 5) To guarantee inalterability, the logs have to be sent to a special server, not accessible to the LEAs operators who works with ANITA. - 6) The logs are kept on file for up to two years and are reviewed annually or in case of anomalies / reports. - 7) The activities of system administrators of ANITA in the LEAs departments and operators are recorded chronologically. - 8) The password is never readable, not even when typed in by the user.
+Passwords are stored in an encrypted form, being in a manner that prevents even them from being identified by who is responsible for their management.
+Accordingly, no one has a way to find a user password if it has been forgotten.
+In this case, the only option is to delete it and generate a new one. - 9) When a new user ID is activated, an initial password that will expire upon the first login has to be generated, obliging users to input a new personal password known only by them. - 10) These credentials allow the authentication and therefore the access to the systems relevant to the duties of the resource concerned. - 11) Proper use of the credentials and, in particular, the password (the encrypted component) is fundamental for ensuring that only authorized personnel gain access to the system. - 12) Nowadays there are many tools available on the market for discovering (cracking) passwords that can be easily downloaded from the Internet.
 Given current computer processing power, these tools can process high volumes of data in a very short time.
-For this reason, it is necessary to choose a complex password that complies with the security criteria established in this Policy. - 13) Authentication is required for access for all the LEAs.
-All the LEAs has to collaborate in order to comply with this policy and further collaborate to set a common principle in the management of the access process to the tool which regards: - a) the activation/deactivation of credentials must be managed in the established manner, as part of a process in which an office communicates and authorizes access/ leavers and the system
+For this reason, it is necessary to choose a complex password that complies with the security criteria established in this Policy. - 13) Authentication is required for the access of all the LEAs.
+All the LEAs have to collaborate in order to comply with this Policy and further cooperate to set a common principle in the management of the access process to the tool which regards different situations:

-- administrator arranges for the related activation/deactivation, thus ensuring the appropriate segregation of functions; - b) authentication must be set up for each user and not for groups of users; - c) the access rights of an individual user or a specific group to which that user belongs must be authorized by the internal rules of the LEA;
+- a) the activation/deactivation of credentials that must be managed in the established manner, as part of a process in which an office communicates and authorizes the access/ leavers and the system administrator arranges for the related activation/deactivation, thus ensuring the appropriate segregation of functions; - b) authentication must be set up for each user and not for groups of users; - c) the right to access of a single user or of a specific group to which that user belongs to must be authorized by the internal rules of the LEA.